mosdef-hub/msibi/README.md

 ```

 Validation tests are included, and ensure `msibi` accureately recreates non-bonded Lennard Jones and bonded harmonic potentials.
-These can be run after installation:
+These can be run after following the install from source instructions:

 ```bash
 python test/validation/validation.py
 ```

-### Using MSIBI on Windows
+### Installing MSIBI on Windows
 MSIBI is not installable on Windows operating systems as HOOMD-Blue is not available for Windows.
 You can run MSIBI using [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) (WSL).
 Once you have a shell active in WSL with anaconda installed, follow the installation instructions above.